PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 - Press Enter to see the default Bookshelfs list
 - Navigate to the Menubar.
 Choose *Books* => *3.
 List books...*
 - Specify the *Data set filter* in the shown input field as `EOY.ENU.*.BOOK` and press enter
+- Press enter to copy the resulting short list into a temporary Bookshelf
 - After some time needed to parse the *BOOK* datasets, a list of the first 2,112 *BOOK*s is presented
 - Navigate to the Menubar.
 Choose *Group* => *4.
 Select all*
 - Navigate to the Menubar.
 Choose *Group* => *1.
 Put selected books on a bookshelf...*